qrzn23/min/wip/magick/content.md

 It is sometimes better to act on the advice of a spirit even when one knows it to be wrong, though in such a case one must take the proper precautions against an undesirable result.
 The reason for this is that spirits of this type are very sensitive.
 They suffer agonies of remorse on realising that they have injured their Master; for he is their God; they know themselves to be part of him, their aim is to attain to absorption in him.
 They understand therefore that his interests are theirs.
 Care must be taken to employ none but spirits who are fit for the purpose, not only by reason of their capacity to supply information, but for their sympathy with the personality of the Magician.
 Any attempt to coerce unwilling spirits is dangerous.
 They obey from fear; their fear makes them flatter, and tell amiable falsehoods.
 It also creates phantasmal projections of themselves to personate them; and these phantasms, besides being worthless, become the prey of malicious daemons who use them to attack the Magician in various ways whose prospect of success is enhanced by the fact that he has him¬ self created a link with them.

 One more observation seems desireable while on this subject.
 Divination of any kind is improper in matters directly concerning the Great Work itself. **In the Knowledge and Conversation of his Holy Guardian Angel, the adept is possessed of all he can possibly need.
 To consult any other is to insult one’s Angel.** Moreover, it is to abandon the only person who really knows, and really cares, in favour of one who by the nature of the case, must be ignorant^[No intelligence of the type that operates divination is a complete Microscosm as Man is.
 He knows in perfection what lies within his own Sphere, and little or nothing beyond it.
 Graphiel knows all that is knowable about Martial matters, as no Man can possibly do.
 For even the most Martial man is limited as to Madim by the fact that Mars is only one element in his molecule; the other elements both inhibit concentration on their colleague, and veil him by insisting on his being interpreted in reference to themselves.
 No entity whose structure does not include the entire Tree of Life is capable of the Formulae of Initiation.
 Graphiel, consulted by the Aspirants to Adeptship, would be bound to regard the Great Work as purely a question of Combat, and ignore all other considerations.
 His advice wouid be absolute on technical points of this kind; but its very perfection would persuade the Aspirant to an unbalanced course of action which would entall failure and destruction.
 It is pertinent to mention in this connection that one must not expect absolute information as to what is going to happen.
 “Fortune-telling” is an abuse of divination.
 At the utmost one can only ascertain what may reasonably be expected.
 The proper function of the process is to guide one’s judgrnent.
 Diagnosis is fairly reliable; advice may be trusted, generally speaking; but prognosis should always be cautious.
 The essence of the business is the consultation of specialists.] of the essence of the matter — one whose interest in it is no more (at the best) than that of a well-meaning stranger.
 It should go without saying that until the Magician has attained to the Knowledge and Conversation of his Holy Guardian Angel he is liable to endless deceptions.
 He does not know Himself; how can he explain his business to others?
-How can those others, though they do their best for him, aid in anything but trifles ?
+How can those others, though they do their best for him, aid in anything but trifles?
 One must therefore be prepared for disappointment at every stage until one attains to adeptship.

 This is especially true of divination, because the essence of the horror of not knowing one’s Angel is the utter bewilderment and anguish of the mind, complicated by the persecution of the body, and envenomed by the ache of the soul.
 One puts the wrong ques¬ tions, and puts them wrong; gets the wrong answers, judges them wrong, and acts wrongly upon them.
 One must nevertheless persist, aspiring with ardour towards one’s Angel, and comforted by te assurance that He is guiding one secretly towards Himself, and that all one’s mistakes are necessary preparations for the appointed hour of meeting Him.
 Each mistake is the combing-out of some tangle in the hair of the bride as she is being coiffed for marriage.